fuzzylabs/edge-vision-power-estimation/model_training/README.md

 If you have uploaded the raw dataset from the benchmarking experiment on the Jetson device, the next step is to get a training dataset.

-To get training data from the raw dataset, run the [`create_dataset.sh`](./create_dataset.sh) script.
+To process the raw dataset into training data ingestible by a model, run the [`create_dataset.sh`](./create_dataset.sh) script.

 ```bash
 ./create_dataset.sh
 ```

-To know more about the contents in this script, refer to [Data Preprocessing](../docs/ExperimentScripts.md#data-preprocessing-script) script section.
+To know more about the contents in this script, refer to the [Data Preprocessing](../docs/ExperimentScripts.md#data-preprocessing-script) script section.

-You can also pass `--push-to-dagshub` flag to the above script, this will push both the `preprocessed_data` and `training_data` to DagsHub repository.
+You can also pass the `--push-to-dagshub` flag to the above command, this will enable pushing the `preprocessed_data` and `training_data` to the DagsHub repository.

 > [!NOTE]
 > If you already have your own `training_data`, then you can skip step 1 and head straight to step 2.